G. I. Gurdjieff – a powerful and nonconformist spiritual master

 emotional center – the center of feelings,

-instinctive center – the one that ensures the movement and the creative process.
+the instinctive center – the one that ensures the movement and the creative process.

-In any human being one of these centers manifests itself predominantly.
+In any human being, one of these centers manifests itself predominantly.

 At the end of 1924, Gurdjieff returned to France

-During World War II Gurdjieff remained in France, where he continued to teach relatively small groups of disciples.
+During World War II, Gurdjieff remained in France, where he continued to teach relatively small groups of disciples.

 Wise words

-“Man does not have a great “I” unique, but is split into a lot of “I”-ri.
-But each of them is able to proclaim themselves as “Essence,” to act in the name of essence, to make promises, to make decisions, to agree or disagree with what another “I” would have to do.
-This is the tragedy of the human being, that any little “I” may thus have the power to sign treaties, that after that man, that is, the Essence, be the one who must cope.”
+“Man does not have a single big ‘I’, but is divided into a lot of ‘I’s’.
+But each of them is capable of proclaiming themselves to be “the Essence,” of acting in the name of the Essence, of making promises, of making decisions, of agreeing or disagreeing with what another “I” would have to do.
+This is the tragedy of the human being, that every little “I” thus has the power to sign treaties, so that afterwards man, that is, the Essence, is the one who has to cope.”

 “The fundamental method for the study of one’s own being is self-observation.”